mannd/epcalipers-windows/README.md

 # EP Calipers for Microsoft Windows

 ## IMPORTANT!!
-This is an experimental branch of the EP Calipers for Windows repository.
-The current main branch is the epcalipers-2 branch.
+The epcalipers-3 branch is now the default branch for this repo.
+However, epcalipers-3 is still in beta.
 The epcalipers-2 branch contains the current production code.
-However in the near future this epcalipers-3 branch will become the main branch going forward, once the code reaches beta status.
-At that point the epcalipers-2 branch will continue to be maintained to support current users with older versions of Windows.
+The epcalipers-2 branch will continue to be maintained to support current users with older versions of Windows.